 Here they are:

-Westfall came to the Islanders by virtue of the 1972 NHL Expansion Draft and tremendously helped the team during his seven season stint on Long Island.
+Westfall came to the Islanders from the Boston Bruins by virtue of the 1972 NHL Expansion Draft and tremendously helped the team during his seven-season stint on Long Island.
 Westfall was the first captain of the New York Islanders and also scored the team’s first goal in their first game as an NHL franchise.
 While Westfall did not win a Stanley Cup Championship with the Islanders, he helped guide the team to the playoffs in 1975 and was especially dominant as he recorded 15 points in 17 postseason games played.

 “Chico” Resch played himself into Islanders lore in only his first full season with New York.
-Resch had an outstanding 1974-1975 NHL season (12-7-5, 2.47 GAA), but the goalie’s biggest contributions came during the 1975 postseason as he relieved an inconsistent Billy Smith and was an instrumental part of the comebacks against the Penguins and Flyers.
+Resch had an outstanding 1974-75 NHL season (12-7-5, 2.47 GAA), but the goalie’s biggest contributions came during the 1975 postseason as he relieved an inconsistent Billy Smith and was an instrumental part of the comebacks against the Penguins and Flyers.

-While Resch wasn’t a life-long Islander, his name still carries tremendous weight with the franchise and the fan-base.
+While Resch wasn’t a lifelong Islander, his name still carries tremendous weight with the franchise and the fan base.
 To say that “Chico” Resch was an important part of the Islanders’ development as an expansion franchise would be an understatement, to say the least.
-Billy Smith certainly earned his accolades throughout his career with the Islanders, but Glenn “Chico” Resch was certainly just as adored by fans and just as integral to the success of the team during his tenure with New York.
+Billy Smith certainly earned his accolades throughout his career with the Islanders, but Resch was certainly just as adored by fans and just as integral to the success of the team during his tenure with New York.

-12.)
-John Tonelli – Tonelli spent seven plus seasons in an Islanders uniform and was around for all of New York’s four Stanley Cup championships.
-While Tonelli was traded to the Calgary Flames during the 1985-1986 season, the left winger was a household name for Islanders fans because of his clutch scoring in the playoffs.
+John Tonelli spent seven-plus seasons in an Islanders uniform and was around for all of New York’s four Stanley Cup championships.
+While Tonelli was traded to the Calgary Flames during the 1985-86 season, the left winger was a household name for Islanders fans because of his clutch scoring in the playoffs.
 After all, it was Tonelli that set up Bob Nystrom’s overtime goal against Pete Peeters to give the Isles their first of four straight Stanley Cups.

-11.)
-Butch Goring - Butch Goring had quite the track record before he joined the New York Islanders during the 1979-1980 season as he had spent his entire NHL career with the Los Angeles Kings up until that point.
+Butch Goring had quite the track record before he joined the New York Islanders during the 1979-80 season as he had spent his entire NHL career with the Los Angeles Kings up until that point.
 Goring’s regular season offensive numbers might have waned with New York after he was traded from the Kings, but the center’s value to the Islanders was made clear during the 1980 and 1981 Stanley Cup Playoffs.

 Since Goring was a veteran by the time he was traded to New York in ’79-’80, his experience and knowledge of the game were undoubtedly a big help for an Islanders team with its fair share of young talent.
 Goring’s 19 points in the 1980 postseason and 20 points in the 1981 playoffs came in quite handy for the Isles and the forward will continue to be one of Bill Torrey’s most integral trade acquisitions, as well as one of the most respected individuals involved with the Islanders organization.

 Not only did the New York Islanders of the 1980s win championships in convincing fashion, they did so with the help of European players, and one of their most notable contributors was Stefan Persson.
-The 6’1″ defender from Sweden was a member of all four Stanley Cup championship teams and was one of Al Arbour’s most reliable blue-line options.
+The 6-foot-1 defender from Sweden was a member of all four Stanley Cup championship teams and was one of Al Arbour’s most reliable blue-line options.
 Persson might not have been the offensive juggernaut that Denis Potvin was for the Isles, but the defenseman more than held his weight in New York.